Contact Van Severen Law Office at (414) 270-0202 to discuss your Wisconsin criminal case

 Substantial battery had two versions prior to February 1, 2003: “with intent to cause bodily harm” and “with intent to cause substantial bodily harm.”
 Currently, in order to be charged with substantial battery, a defendant only needs to intend to cause bodily harm.
 What’s the difference?
 “With intent to cause substantial harm” is more difficult to prove.
 The government was required to show that the defendant actually intended to cause the higher level of harm.
 Now, all that needs to be shown is the defendant intended to cause some bodily harm.

 At Van Severen Law Office, S.C., our criminal defense attorneys dedicate their entire practices to defending charges just like this.
-Substantial battery, misdemeanor battery (a Class A misdemeanor), and all other violent charges are charges we frequently encounter while representing clients.
-Contact us at (414) 270-0202 immediately to begin speaking with one of our criminal defense lawyers and to set up a free initial consultation.
+Substantial battery, aggravated battery, misdemeanor battery (a Class A misdemeanor), and other violent criminal charges are common for the defendants we represent throughout Wisconsin.
+Our criminal defense attorneys are comfortable fighting these charges.
+Contact us at (414) 270-0202 to speak with our staff about options in your case, or how to proceed with our firm.

 What is substantial battery?